 John was chosen as one of the BBC’s Parliamentarians of the Year for 2013/2014 for his role in the vote against military action in Syria and for his work on the EU referendum campaign.
 In 2021, his longstanding views on Afghanistan were recognised by Conservative Home.

-To read more about John’s interests and campaigns in Parliament, please visit the Campaigns page.
+To read more about John’s interests and campaigns in Parliament, please visit the Campaigns and Timeline pages.